SkulkingScavenger/corndog-galaxy/CODE_OF_CONDUCT.md

 To extend our reach to the stars above<br>
 One Galaxy, Under Partygeist,<br>
 Indivisible,<br>
-the end<br>
+and fun for the whole family<br>
+The End.

-## The Overmind's Pledge
+## The Overmind's Pledge (cooler than ours)

 Know that I am the Overmind, the eternal will of the Swarm, and that you have been created to serve me.
-Behold that I shall set you amongst the greatest of my Cerebrates, that you might benefit from their wisdom and experience.
+Behold that I shall set you amongst the greatest of my Cerebrates, that you might benefit from their wisdom and experience.<br>
-If ever your flesh should fail, that flesh shall be made anew. that is my covenant with all Cerebrates.<br>
+If ever your flesh should fail, that flesh shall be made anew.
+That is my covenant with all Cerebrates.<br>

 ## Our Standards